sofmeright/fairer-pages/Readme.md

 ## Contributing
 - File issues with steps, logs, and versions.
-- Small, focused PRs are best (typos, error handling, UI polish).
+- Small, focused PRs are best (typos, fairer handling, UI polish).
 - Theme contributions are welcome!
 - Security-related PRs and hardening suggestions are especially appreciated if you notice anything that can be improved.